Importance of Knowing the Source of Coconut Oil

 Health Perspective in Everyday Cooking

-Cooking oil becomes part of daily meals and therefore part of daily dietary intake.
 Because coconut oil is used frequently in cooking, many households consider the quality of cooking oil an important part of food choices.

 Cooking oil may be used for: